 - Cultural offerings of the destination besides football

-We feel this methodology produced a comprehensive top 10.
+This methodology produced a comprehensive top 10 of best places for college football.
 Do you agree?
 Let’s play ball.

 The Best College Football Destinations